Have a question about our Online Graduate Certificate Programs? We've probably already answered it for you below!

 My TRANSCRIPTS/TOEFL/IELTS will not arrive until after the application deadline.
 Can I still apply?

-If this is the case, please email us an unofficial version of your transcript(s) and/or English language proficiency documentation (TOEFL/IELTS) for the admissions committee to consider while waiting for your official documents to arrive.
+Yes.
+If available, an unofficial version of your transcript(s) and/or English language proficiency documentation (TOEFL/IELTS) may be uploaded to your application for the admissions committee to consider while waiting for your official documents to arrive.
 Our email address is email@example.com.

 When will we be notified of our acceptance status?